revsic/tf-diffwave/README.md

 ## Usage

-For downloading LJ-Speech dataset, in python prompt, run under commands.
+To download LJ-Speech dataset, run under script.

 Dataset will be downloaded in '~/tensorflow_datasets' in tfrecord format.
-If you want to change the download directory, specify `data_dir` parameter of LJSpeech initializer.
+If you want to change the download directory, specify `data_dir` parameter of `LJSpeech` initializer.

 ```python
 from dataset import LJSpeech